 It perhaps goes without saying that neither P.A. nor Sotheby's knew the needlework had been stolen when it changed hands.
 Nor had the theft been reported.
 W.G.
-Brooks Thomas (1925-2008) had assumed it to have been destroyed when his house, in Jamestown, Rhode Island, burned down in 1986 in a suspected arson blaze so severe that six firefighters had been injured doing battle with it.
-But once he was alerted to its continued existence, there was no doubt it was the one his father, C. Lloyd Thomas (P.A., class of 1914), had bequeathed to him upon his death in 1982.
+Brooks Thomas (1925-2008) had assumed it to have been destroyed when his house, in Jamestown, Rhode Island, burned down in 1986 in a suspected arson blaze so severe that six firefighters were injured doing battle with it.
+But once he was made aware of its continued existence, there was no doubt it was the one his father, C. Lloyd Thomas (P.A., class of 1914), bequeathed to him upon his death in 1982.
+In turn, the elder Thomas had received it in a bequest.
 The Thomases are related to the Phillipses.

 That the needlework resurfaced after the Thomas house and its contents went up in flames wasn’t a complete surprise.
-A few years after the fire, Jamestown police recognized some of the Thomas property on a list of seized items circulated by police in a nearby community, South Dartmouth, Massachusetts.
-At that time, Mr. Thomas recovered a painting, a chandelier, and a few other antique objects.
+A few years after the fire, Jamestown police recognized some of the Thomas property on a list of seized items circulated by police in a nearby community, South Dartmouth, Massachusetts, whereupon Mr. Thomas recovered a painting, a chandelier, and a few other antique objects.
 However, he didn’t learn the whereabouts of the needlework until 1995, when Betty Ring (1923-2014), a textile scholar doing work on a catalog for the Addison, alerted him to it.
-She had been commissioned to write about both The Shepherdess and another needlework, given to the Addison by Mr. Thomas's father in 1962.
+She had been commissioned to write about both The Shepherdess and another needlework, given to the Addison by the elder Thomas in 1962.
 It was then that the true provenance of The Shepherdess was understood.

 Say wha'?
 Finders keepers?
 Mr. Thomas thought not, and by the following November, his M.A.D. letter states, "my lawyer straightened the Gallery and the school out on the law and obtained the return of the needlework.
 Sorry, Andover, it was stolen from me and you are not entitled to keep stolen goods.